peterdubeau/closer-look/README.md

 ## Overview

-_**Closer Look**_ is an application that allows users to dive deeper into a brand and their products to increase the user’s awareness of social side-effects associated with their purchase by displaying the brands ethical actions.
+_**Closer Look**_ is a website that allows users to dive deeper into information about brands when shopping online, in order to increase awareness of social and environmental side-effects associated with purchases by displaying info related to brands' ethical actions when viewing their products.

 ### Team Members

-Created, designed, and developed by [Darnycya Smith](https://github.com/darnycya), [Alex Beckerman](https://github.com/alexbaldman), [Calliope Jimenez-Clark](https://github.com/NocturnalMusing) and [Pete Du Beau](https://github.com/peterdubeau) (Git Czar) for the General Assembly Software Engineering Immersive (May '20 Cohort: Constellations) Unit 3 Group Project.
+Created, designed, and developed by [Darnycya Smith](https://github.com/darnycya), [Alex Beckerman](https://github.com/alexbaldman), [Calliope Jimenez-Clark](https://github.com/NocturnalMusing) and [Pete Du Beau](https://github.com/peterdubeau) (Git Czar / Commitssioner) for General Assembly Software Engineering Immersive's (May '20 Cohort: Constellations) Unit 3 Group Project.

 ### Team Expectations

 Team values and expectations can be found on our project's [Group Expectation Setting Document](https://docs.google.com/document/d/1nRMA-V0f6PnXBNkURLLVefh6L5--xXHlyZA2i2bn4hg/edit).

-### Permissions

-Digital assets used with full licensing and permission from [Death to Stock Photo](), [Freepik](), and [Unsplash]().
-Custom digital design and branding by John Lansing.
-Digital assets stored locally and on [Imgur]().

 <br>